How Do You Express Yourself?

 ABOUT THE COMPETITION

-- One finalist will be selected to receive the Joe M. and Doris Russell Dealey Fund Award of Achievement and one winner will be selected for each grade category.
+- One finalist will be selected to receive the Joe M. and Doris Russell Dealey Fund Award of Achievement and one winner will be selected for each of the following grade categories: 2-5, 6-8, 9-12.

 - All qualified poems will be judged on originality and structure.